 Periodontitis normally occurs without symptoms.
 In those that have symptoms, periodontitis may cause:

-Your dentist will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A complete oral exam will be done.
 Periodontal disease can be diagnosed during an oral exam.
 Your dentist may do x-rays to determine how much damage has been done.

 The goal of treatment is to stop the bacterial invasion.
 Further course of treatment depends on the severity and progression of the periodontitis.